History of the Cake Topper

 The history of the cake topper is a little more debatable regarding its origin.
 Some accounts deflect to a baker centuries ago who made a cake topper for his daughters wedding to signify the unity and love between the two of them, while others suggest that it was due to a large number of guests attending the wedding that can see the couple on top of the cake.

 Here are a few options for those who would rather not eat year old cake:

 - One option is to ask your caterer to make a duplicate cake that can be picked up in a year.

 - On your anniversary you can ask a local baker to create a new cake for this special day.

 - Or, you can ask your baker to make a cake with the same flavors of your wedding cake.

 If you do decide to save the top tier, here are a few tips on preserving your cake:

-Ask your baker for a cake box, if they are not able to accommodate you, check with a local craft store.
+- Ask your baker for a cake box, if they are not able to accommodate you, check with a local craft or grocery store.

 As Weddings became more mainstream the cake and the toppers seemed to go with it.
 Although couples still seem to revert back to the history of the cake toppers, lavish, comical, and elegant designs seemed to be following right along.